Silly Cameras II: The Endless Journey....

 So the seller must’ve lost the charger, ’cause the dead Li-on battery it came with seemed to charge up eventually in my replacement charger, ’though it took longer than the two Li-ons that came with the charger — which presumably still had some “factory” charge. ...
 Subsequent endless turmoil revealed the original battery was defective — it recharges to green OK, but does it in 20 minutes or so, and in the camera shows a low battery. ...
 Thus the “AS IS” is just honesty, not a cry of scorn at the discarded treasure. ...
 And I got a wondeful bargain! ...
 Altough it’s true the amazon used page today has the f27 with a charger and original box for $22.04; the next item is the same price without a charger or anything.

 6/22/17.
 Inspired by my G3, I wasted $30 on the 10/00 3.3mp Canon Powershot G1 @ amazon and was not disappointed — it was $1100 in the day! ...
 Ultra-classy point ’n’ shoot. ...
 The kindly amazon merchant included a charger and a battery which, to be sure, took 4 or five hours before the charger light’d turn green.
 But it took beautiful pictures although not, it’s true, quite as beautiful as later silly cameras....

 But the intriguing part is how, according to dpreview, the G3 inspired the film children at last to cross the dark digital divide. ...
 Could it be the battery “bump” on the left of the camera — completely absent on the original G1 — increasing and reaching its final glorious prominence with the G3? ...
 It’s not real clear why this should be, other than scurrilous psychological character defamations. ...
-But none of the olden 35mm film cameras had the bump — except those equipped with a motorized film drive, a well-known stigmata of the super-professional camera meister....
+But none of the olden 35mm film cameras had the bump — except those equipped with a motorized film drive, a well-known stigmata of the Holy Way of the super-professional camera meister....